samyak0101/p4-DFS/README.md

     - reduce parent size field and set that dirent's inum to -1
     - remove inode corresponding to directory

+## Tips
+- I highly recommend writing out the skeleton for yourself and understanding why you're doing what you're doing.
+- I recommend reading the tests to understand how your server will be tested.
+- Use the hex editor to the max
+- Write down questions and try to answer them (get help from TAs or Peer Mentors)
+- Test, test, test, test, test!

+Questions:
+- Specification
+    - if data full do we allocate file inode still (cuz it can't have data)
+    - how to do mmap sync or flush etc.
+    - in creat sometimes there are random garbage values at the dir ent location, how do i know for sure if theres a dir entry at a specific location or not?

+# Compiling client:
 gcc -o client mfs.c udp.c client.c
 server 52364 file